marteinn/wagtail-alt-generator/README.md

 - Wagtail 1.7+
 - An Microsoft Cognitive Service account

-- NOTE: Images must be accessible by third part (to enable Computer Vision processing).
-That means any image that be reached through yourdomain.com/yourimage.jpg will work, while localhost won't.
+- NOTE: Images must be accessible by third part (to enable computer vision processing).
+That means any image that can be reached through, for instance yourdomain.com/yourimage.jpg will work, while localhost images won't.

 ## Installation